 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time by train between Bilbao and Madrid is 5 hours and 13 minutes, with around 1 train per day.
+The average journey time by train between Bilbao and Madrid is 6 hours and 18 minutes, with around 4 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Bilbao to Madrid without having to change trains.
-There are 1 direct train from Bilbao to Madrid.
+There is 1 direct train from Bilbao to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.